Join Your Executive Peers in London

 - Maria Varsellona, Executive Vice President and Chief Legal Officer, Nokia

-- Geraint Evans, Chief Compliance Officer & CoE Leader Europe, General Electric
+- Geraint Evans, Chief Compliance Officer & CoE Leader Europe, GE

 - Carolyn Herzog, Chief Compliance Officer, Vice President, Legal and Public Affairs, Symantec